The Morton Family

 John V. Morton married Elizabeth Shipman.
 John’s sister, Louisa Ann Perry, lived no more that two miles from Moses and Mary Shipman and family.
 I don’t think he traveled far to find a wife.
 John and Elizabeth had three children, Marry Ann, Louisa Jane and John S. John V. Morton was the first sheriff killed while in office.
 None of his children survived.
 Elizabeth inherited her husband’s property.
 Elizabeth Shipman Morton, a widow, Married Samuel B. Glascock.
 They had two children, Hillary R. and Sarah Martha.
 These children are not blood related to the Morton's.

 Louisa Ann Perry died before 1849.
 Nancy Morton, according to Wharton, is still living across from Richmond in 1850.
 This may be for census taking only.
 She did own the land.
-After her son, John V., and daughter, Louisa Ann, died; Nancy had four living grandchildren, Daniel Perry Jr. (IV), Mary Perry, Laura Ann Perry and Mary Ann Morton living at Duke.
+After her son, John V., and daughter, Louisa Ann, died; Nancy had four living grandchildren of Louisa Ann's, Daniel Perry Jr. (IV), Mary Perry, Laura Ann Perry and Mary Ann Morton living at Duke.
 I think Nancy lived at Daniel’s house to help take care of her grandchildren.
 Mary Shipman would certainly try to keep her daughter and granddaughter close.

 Nancy Morton lived with her husband, William, on the future site of Richmond from 1824 until he drowned in 1833.
 The Texas Revolution had just begun in 1833 so before the Runaway Scrape in 1836 records indicate Nancy sold the property on the west side of the Brazos River and moved to the east side of the river.
 Nancy's daughter, Louisa Ann, married Daniel Perry in 1833 and they resided at Duke.
 The Runaway Scrape was in March and April of 1836 with the home of Eli and Sarah Fenn being destroyed by Santa Anna on the Morton League.
 Nancy's home on the Morton League probably was destroyed too.
 Eli and Sarah lived with Moses and Mary Shipman at Duke after the Runaway Scrape until they could build on the Fitzgerald League.
 Nancy and her son, John V. probably moved to Duke and lived with Nancy's daughter, Louisa Ann.
 This would have be in late April of 1836 and in December of 1836 John V. married Moses and Mary Shipman's daughter, Elizabeth.
 Remember that the Fenn's were living at the Shipmans.
 All the members of the Morton and Fenn families are living at Duke close to the Shipmans except Mary Morton Huff.
 Mary purchased the first lot in the new Richmond and lived out her life on her dad's land grant.
 Nancy would have four grandchildren by Daniel and Louisa Ann, and three grandchildren by John V.[These are also Moses and Mary Shipmans grandchildren.
 Moses Shipman died in 1837.
 Grandmother Nancy was needed at Duke, especially after 1843 when John V. was killed and Louisa Ann died.